 • Nationwide, an average of 3 women are killed by a current or former intimate partner every day.

-• Survivors of color and immigrant survivors face increased barriers to accessing safety and services.
+• Survivors of color and immigrant survivors often face additional barriers to safety and support.

 • Boys who witness domestic violence are twice as likely to abuse their own partners and children when they become adults.